MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/reference/cstringt-class.md

 ## <a name="spanexcluding"></a> `CStringT::SpanExcluding`

-Extracts characters from the string, starting with the first character, that are not in the set of characters identified by *`pszCharSet`*.
+Extracts characters from the string, starting with the first character, that aren't in the set of characters identified by *`pszCharSet`*.

 ```cpp
 CStringT SpanExcluding(PCXSTR pszCharSet) const;